-- Non-Retail Regular and MACR Classes in most cases are issued, held and transferable on the book-entry system of the Federal Reserve Banks (the "Fed System"). - Retail Classes and some other Regular and MACR Classes are issued, held and transferable on the book-entry system (the "DTC System") of The Depository Trust Company or its successor ("DTC"). - We issue some Classes, including all Residual Classes, in registered certificated form.
+- Retail Classes and some other Regular and MACR Classes are issued, held and transferable on the book-entry system (the "DTC System") of The Depository Trust Company or its successor ("DTC"). - We issue some Classes, including all Residual and Call Classes, in registered certificated form.
 They are transferable at our office, in our capacity as registrar, or at the office of any successor registrar we designate (the "Registrar").
 You may contact Freddie Mac as Registrar through our Investor Inquiry Department or at: